Hawkmoor Hospital: History

 By the early 1970s, the hospital was treating a number of patients with mental or learning disabilities.

 In 1972, the pulmonary disease facilities were withdrawn, and in 1973 it was announced that chest surgery would be moved from Hawkmoor to the new Wonford hospital when it was completed in 1974, and that the hospital would then specialise in mental disability.

-In the mid 1980's the closure of the hospital was announced.
+In the mid-1980s the closure of the hospital was announced.
 Controversy was created when some residents were moved to a facility in Bovey Tracey, newly purchased by the health authority.

-The hospital closed on July 31 1987, with all the contents from the hospital, as well as on-site church, and theatre sold by auction.
+The hospital closed on 31 July 1987, with all the contents from the hospital, as well as on-site church, and theatre sold by auction.

 The site has since been redeveloped for residential use as Hawkmoor Parke.

 Site and buildings

 The hospital was spread out over the hillside across a number of blocks and buildings.